MicrosoftDocs/Viva/Viva/engage/mto-setup.md

 Viva Engage uses a hub-and-spoke model to communicate across tenants.
 In this model, the designated "hub" is the central tenant that generates official communication to the other "spoke" tenants.
 Leaders, corporate communicators, and policy makers reside on the hub tenant.

 After the hub tenant is configured for multitenant organization, all tenants can communicate as a single unified network.
-Instead of posting a message in multiple places, a leader can post a single announcement from the hub tenant to notify everyone across spoke tenants simultaneously.
+Instead of posting a message in multiple places, a leader can notify everyone across the spoke tenants by posting a single announcement from the hub tenant.

 > [!NOTE]
 > Only Storyline and Leadership corner are available for multi-tenant organization.